Studio Kalangou

 Sources of funding

-• Switzerland (SDC Mandate)
+• Switzerland (SDC mandate)

-• United Kingdom (FCDO – ISF)
+• United Kingdom (FCDO-ISF)

-• Switzerland (SDC Core Contribution)
+• Switzerland (SDC core contribution)

-• Czech Republic (Ministry of Foreign Affairs)
+• Czech Republic (MAE)

-Key figures for 2024
+Key figures for 2025

 Created with Sketch.

-169,500 followers on social media
+200,000 followers on social media

 3.4 million listeners per week

-172 journalists, technicians and managers trained
+172 journalists, technicians and managers trained (2024)

 52 radio partners